comp1100/comp1100.github.io/_sources/innovation/4_value_proposition_canvas.md

 5. When we interview customers to construct profiles, we need to **listen**.

 6. Interviews aren't about just asking questions -- they are about **learning**.

+7. We analyse competitors both to find unique value propositions, and to **learn**.
 ```

 ## References